polkadot-js/api/docs/start/keyring.md

 const alice = keyring.addFromUri('//Alice', { name: 'Alice default' });
 ```

-The above additions cater for most of the usecases and aligns with the you would find in the Substrate `subkey`.
+The above additions cater for most of the use cases and aligns with the you would find in the Substrate `subkey`.
 Be very wary of the last "dev-seed" option, it is explicitly added for `subkey` compatibility and implies using the "known-everywhere" dev seed.
 It is however useful when running Polkadot/Substrate with a `--dev` flag.

 ## Adding accounts with raw seeds